Blackprint/blackprint.github.io/docs/Best Practices/Performance.md

 ---

 ### Hint
-Below is few hint to help avoid performance impact for your application:
+Below is few hint to help reduce performance impact for your application:
 1. Less node is better than many nodes
     - Try to simplify multiple node into a single node with native code if possible
     - Convert some of your function node to native code if possible